fmenozzi/argparser/README.md

 argparser_parse(&ap);
 ```

-will display the following to the console and exit when no args are passed or one of `-h`, `--help` is passed:
+will display the following to the console and exit when one of `-h`, `--help` is passed:

 ```
 Usage: <exe-name> [-h,--help] [-v,--verbose]